In August I decided to write a letter To My 17 Year Old Self.

 - Text Colby and Nic repeatedly to check if everyone is in place.

-- Get “lost” and miss 3 exits putting us into the next city just to make sure everyone was in place.
+- Get “lost” and missed 3 exits putting us into the next city just to make sure everyone was in place.
 Have Chey think I am crazy.

 - Pull into the convenience store just before the park to go to the bathroom… and call to ensure all is set.
 Again, Chey thinking I am nuts.